Food, Music, Health & Community

 Men's Empowerment Group (Father's Group)

-Open to all men, a space to share, learn, question and support; where we look at the deeper issues in our society and in ourselves create empowerment, connection, wisdom and healing.
+Open to all men, a space to share, learn, question and support.
+This is where we look at the deeper issues in our society and in ourselves create empowerment, connection, wisdom and healing.

 When: Tuesdays starting April 16